-- Refer them to the Counseling Center [link].
+- Refer them to the Counseling Center.
 Help them make an appointment by calling with them/walking over with them/etc., if they would like the assistance.
 Learn more about how to make an appointment.

 - Be a good friend.
 Many issues that cause distress stem from feelings of social disconnectedness/feelings of unimportance/perceived lack of care and support from those around him/her.
 Your friendly efforts might be just what the person needs.

-- Help facilitate your friend finding activities on campus. i.e. campus activities, touchstone, sporting events, etc.
+- Help facilitate your friend finding activities on campus. i.e. campus activities, clubs, sporting events, etc.

-- Refer them to the Touchstone Web- an anonymous, web-based screening that lets them communicate with a counselor without having to identify themselves.
-Note: this resource is temporarily unavailable.
-It will be available soon.
+- Refer them to the Touchstone Web Stress & Depression Questionnaire – an anonymous, web-based screening that lets them communicate with a counselor without having to identify themselves.